 If you have taken the course 10 or more years ago, you are eligible to re-take it.

 All SGEU courses are coordinated by our SGEU Education Officer.
-The courses are co-facilitated by knowledgeable and experienced staff and trained members.
+The courses are co-facilitated by knowledgeable and experienced staff and trained member facilitators.
 We have designated facilitators for our specialized courses like Unionism on Turtle Island.

 The SGEU education year is from January 1 to December 31.
 There is no cap on how many courses a member can take annually, but there are different pre-requisites for each course.